 Those among Sabbath-keepers who have been unwilling to make any sacrifice, but have yielded to the influence of the world, are to be tested and proved.
 The perils of the last days are upon us, and a trial is before the young which they have not anticipated.
 They are to be brought into most distressing perplexity.
-The genuincness of their faith will be proved.
-They profess to be looking for the coming of the Son of man, yet some of them have been a miserable example They have not been willing to to unbelievers. give up the world, but have united with them. have attended picnics, and other gatherings of pleasure, flattering themselves that they were engaging in innocent amusement.
+The genuineness of their faith will be proved.
+They profess to be looking for the coming of the Son of man, yet some of them have been miserable examples to unbelievers.
+They have not been willing to give up the world, but have united with them, have attended picnics, and other gatherings of pleasure, flattering themselves that they were engaging in innocent amusement.
 Yet I was shown that it was just such indulgences that separate them from God, and make them children of the world.
 God owns not the pleasure, or amusement-seeker as his follower.
 He has given us no such example.
-Those only who are self-denying. and who live a life of sobriety, humility and holiness, are true followers of Jesus; and such cannot engage in, and enjoy the frivolous, empty conversation of the lovers of the world.
+Those only who are self-denying, and who live a life of sobriety, humility and holiness, are true followers of Jesus; and such cannot engage in, and enjoy the frivolous, empty conversation of the lovers of the world.

-Isa. iii was presented before me.
-I was shown that this prophecy has its application to these last days; and the reproofs are given to the daughters of Zion who have thought only of appearance and display.
+Isa. iii, was presented before me.
+I was shown that this prophecy has its application to these ${[\#7.p24]}$ last days; and the reproofs are given to the daughters of Zion who have thought only of appearance and display.
 Read verse 25: "Thy men shall fall by the sword, and thy mighty in the war."
-I was shown that this Scripture will be strictly fulfilled.
+I was shown that this scripture will be strictly fulfilled.
 Young men and women professing to be Christians, yet having no Christian experience, and having borne no burdens, and felt no individual responsibility, are to be proved.
 They will be brought low in the dust, and long for an experience in the things of God, which they failed to obtain.
+They will be brought low in the dust, and long for an experience in the things of God, which they failed to obtain.

-"War lifts his helmet to his brow, O God, protect thy people now."
+"War lifts his helmet to his brow,

+O God, protect thy people now."